aoterodelaroza/acpdb/README.md

 The following are the supported property types, and their units:

-- `energy_difference`: Differences in energy between two or more structures.
+- `ENERGY_DIFFERENCE`: Differences in energy between two or more structures.
 Can be non-covalent binding energies, reaction energies, barrier heights, etc. Units are kcal/mol.

-- `energy`: The total energy of a molecule or crystal.
+- `ENERGY`: The total energy of a molecule or crystal.
 Units are Hartree.

 ## Syntax